gregynogwmc/gregynogwmc.github.io/practical.md

 #guid: http://boolesrings.org/nickgill/?page_id=4
 ---

-Information for your visit to the Gregynog Welsh Mathematics Colloquium 2020.
+Information for your visit to the Gregynog Welsh Mathematics Colloquium 2022.

 ## Times

-The workshop will run from the afternoon of Monday 18 May until lunchtime Wednesday 20 May 2020.
+The workshop will run from the afternoon of Monday 23rd May until lunchtime Wednesday 25th May 2022.

 ## Registration deadline

 Registration is now open.
-The deadline for registration is Monday 23rd March 2020.
+The deadline for registration is Monday 11th April 2022.

 ## Accommodation and subsistence